emilosman/rssboat/README.md

 - RSS reader inspired by newsboat

 ## Todo
-- [ ] "Latest" should be displayed in feed item description when present
 - [ ] "r" should refresh a single feed
 - [ ] Unread items should have different color
 - [ ] Feeds should load async on UpdateAll()